 - Chapter Conduct and Judicial Statuses (updated as change occurs)

 Updates and information will be added on a continuous basis.
 The Fraternity & Sorority Leadership Development team can be reached at USCFSLD@usc.edu (213) 821-1639.

 USC IT has built an online verification process.
-Interested students will click here (link available in mid-April 2018) to submit their USC ID to begin the verification process.
+Interested students will click above to submit their USC ID to begin the verification process.

 The online verification process accesses the university advising database to identify the student status, units, and GPA.
 After clicking “Submit” of the student ID, the student will receive one of the following messages: not eligible based on units, not eligible based on GPA, not eligible based on GPA and units, or eligible.